 Older age can be lonely.
-Circumstances may have changed and your elderly relative may be particularly vulnerable after a partner or close friend has died, or family have had to move away.
+Circumstances may have changed and your elderly relative may be particularly vulnerable after a partner or close friend has passed away, or family have had to move to another area.

-Fortunately across Berkshire, there a number of befriending schemes in place to make sure no resident feels isolated.
+Fortunately, across Berkshire, there are a number of befriending schemes in place to make sure no resident feels isolated.

-Befriending takes different forms: speaking over the telephone, home visits and support groups.
-As well as improving the emotional wellbeing of your elderly relative, befriending can bring peace of mind for you.
-You know that someone is checking in and offering companionship.
+Befriending takes different forms, such as speaking over the telephone, home visits and support groups.
+As well as improving the emotional wellbeing of your elderly relative, befriending can bring peace of mind for you, knowing that someone is checking in and offering companionship.

 This guide will outline what is available across Berkshire.
 As well as befriending services, there are other ways for the elderly to avoid loneliness.
 You may want to take a look at lunch clubs in Berkshire and day care centres in Berkshire.
 For help getting out and about to meet others, you may be interested in community transport schemes in Berkshire.